Street photography for wedding photography

 Rule of thirds – placing your subject on a 3rd of the image can increases or decrease tension.

-Not just a portrait, but an unposed moment that has a story, a sense of place or who the person is.
-The street photograph below was spotted whilst walking through paris with my wife, the second at a wedding at Eastnor Castle.
+Environmental Portraits – Not just a portrait, but an unposed moment that has a story, a sense of place or who the person is.

-You should know your camera gear inside out, and be ready to capture an image in a split second.
+Being ready – You should know your camera gear inside out, and be ready to capture an image in a split second.
 You never know what is going to happen at a wedding – the same is true on the street!
 Always have your camera turned on, exposure correct, and focus ready.
-The street shot below was taken as I was eating dinner on an 8street trip to Istanbul in 2014.
-I saw this guy wearing many coats approaching, my camera was ready and I quickly framed my shot mid meal.
+Moments are over in seconds.

-Seeing light is one of the key aspects for any photographer, I’ve found it takes practice.
+Seeing Light – Seeing light is one of the key aspects for any photographer, I’ve found it takes practice.
 Street photography is that practice for me.
-I now feel I can see changes in light automatically without thinking, walking the dog I can appreciate it!
-At a wedding it’s easy to be taken in by the moment and completely forget about the light.
+I now see changes in light automatically without thinking, just out walking the dog I can appreciate it!
+At a wedding it’s easy to be absorbed the moment and completely forget about the light.
 Often a simple sidestep will allow you to use the light to its full advantage.

 Shooting street is a very personal experience.
 It’s one of the only types of photography that includes people, and can be taken solely for the pleasure of shooting…there is no one to please or brief to fulfil.
 Waiting for that moment to come together, and capturing it when it does is why so many people do it.